-A 10% change in the relative value of USD to NOK would not have had a material effect on the carrying value of the Company's net financial assets and liabilities in foreign currencies at December 31, 2021.
-A 10% increase in the value of the NOK relative to the USD would have had a corresponding effect on the carrying value of our net financial assets and liabilities in foreign currencies at December 31, 2020, and December 31, 2019, of approximately \$700 thousand and \$1.4 million, respectively.
+In addition to USD, the parent company holds bank deposits in NOK and GBP; receivables in NOK, GBP and EUR; and payables in NOK, GBP and EUR.
+A 10% change in the relative value of USD to NOK would not have had a material effect on the carrying value of the Company's net financial assets and liabilities in foreign currencies at December 31, 2022 and December 31, 2021.
+The same applies to the value of USD to CNY or EUR.
+A 10% increase in the value of the GBP relative to the USD would have had a corresponding effect on the carrying value of our net financial assets and liabilities in foreign currencies at December 31, 2022 of approximately \$750 thousand.